 In the gene expression microarray, total mRNA is extracted and purified for the array hybridization.

-The cDNA is synthesised from the mRNA using the reverse transcription mechanism.
+The cDNA is synthesized from the mRNA using the reverse transcription mechanism.

 The library of cDNA is prepared for the hybridization process.

-Millions of oligo probes are immobilised on the solid surface, a specific oligo binds to its complementary sequence on the cDNA.
+Millions of oligo probes are immobilized on the solid surface, a specific oligo binds to its complementary sequence on the cDNA.

 Once it binds it generates a signal which is detected by the detector.